linhongbin/linhongbin/README.md

 I am Ph.D student in T-stone Robotics Institute, CUHK.

-- intertest in the intersection of ML and Robotics
+- Intertest in the intersection of ML and Robotics
-- working on research of RL for under-actuated robot control, currently.
+- Working on research of RL for under-actuated robot control, currently.
-- learning about model-based RL, currently.
+- Learning about model-based RL, currently.
 - Contact me: hongbinlin@link.cuhk.edu.hk